kashmawy/self_driving_cars/advanced_lane_lines_detection/README.md

 or (mag_threshold of 1 and abs_sobel_thresh of 1 for x)
 or (hsv_threshold of 1)

+The following image below is the result of applying this:
 ![Threshold](solutions/threshold.png)

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.